HughP/MLKA/ReferencesAndLinks.md

 **[Keyboard Heatmap](https://github.com/pa7/Keyboard-Heatmap)** Realtime Keyboard Heatmap showing the character distribution of texts - made with heatmap.js http://www.patrick-wied.at/projects/heatmap-keyboard/

+**[ug_vk](https://github.com/finalfantasia/ug_vk)**: A virtual keyboard for the Uyghur language written in vanilla JavaScript.
+This is an optimized and modernized fork of the original work written by Mr. Muhemmed Abdullah.

 ##Games and other stuff
 * Graph search, algorithmic optimization, and word games: How to program Ruzzle http://www.alexkorn.com/blog/author/admin/